code-game-project/website/docs/specification/api-routes.md

     description: The username to give to the new player.
     type: string
   join_secret:
-    description: The username to give to the new player.
+    description: The join secret of the game (if it's protected).
     type: string
 ```
 ### Responses